leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 Functionality is similar to Download as CSV in **My Purchase Order** section.
 Refer [Download as CSV](#download-as-csv).

-The forecast information is fetched from the MPOPLP table using ExportMI/select query.
+Note : The forecast information is fetched from the MPOPLP table using ExportMI/select query.
 This information is fetched during the initial load of the supplier information.
+Bod sync is not available and fetch forecast cron needs to be executed at regular interval to have the updated planned purchase orders available in PPS170 (m3).

 ### Enhancements